THE DON AND DOÑA

 The first Don & Dona were chosen in 1956.
 During that year, the honor was a closely held secret, known only to a select few, and the couple chosen as Don and Dona wasn't actually revealed until the night of the Algodon Ball.
-And the Algodon Club continues to honor this tradition to this day.
-The Algodon Club is very excited to present out 2019 Don and Dona, Mr. and Mrs. Lance Neuhaus.
+The Algodon Club continues to honor this tradition to this day.

 Laura & Chris Breedlove